 - As a result, there were 50 people killed and over 7,500 injured?

 - Some of these crashes involved more than one fatality and/or injury?

 A person injured in a car accident caused by the negligent actions of another may be entitled to recover compensation for his or her injuries.
-An experienced Columbus car accident lawyer can review the facts of his or her case and determine what legal rights and remedies are available to the injury victim.
+Experienced Columbus car accident lawyers can review the facts of his or her case and determine what legal rights and remedies are available to the injury victim.